 (C) The emission limitations, monitoring, recordkeeping, reporting and other enforceable conditions are the same for all operations covered by the General ACDP; and

-(D) The pollutants emitted are of the same type for all covered operations.
+(D) The regulated pollutants emitted are of the same type for all covered operations.

 (b) Permit content.
 Each General ACDP must include the following: